 Instructions

-- In a large frying pan or skillet cook the mince, onions and garlic for 4 to 5 minutes over a medium to high heat until the meat is browned.
+- In a large frying pan or skillet cook the mince, onions and garlic for 4 to 5 minutes over a medium high heat until the meat is browned.
 Drain off any fat and then stir in the chilli powder and oregano.
 Cook for 1 minute, stirring continuously.

 - Transfer the meat mixture to the slow cooker.
 Stir in the stock, beans, tomatoes, salt and pepper.
 Cover and cook on low for 6 to 8 hours or high for 3 to 4 hours.
 Cook the pasta according to package directions near the end of the slow cooker cooking time, and drain in a colander.